Bilbao-Abando railway station: Other services

-Bilbao-Abando is located in close proximity of the Bilbao-Concordia railway station which is part of the narrow-gauge Renfe Feve network with local services to Balmaseda and Karrantza as well as regional services to Santander and León.
+Bilbao-Abando is located in close proximity of the Bilbao-Concordia railway station which is part of the narrow-gauge network with local services to Balmaseda and Karrantza as well as regional services to Santander and León.
 Bilbao-Abando is connected directly to Bilbao-Concordia via a pedestrian access.
 The Zazpikaleak/Casco Viejo station is located at around 600 metres from Bilbao-Abando.
 This station is operated by Euskotren Trena and from there trains run to Durango, Elgoibar and San Sebastián.

 Rapid transit

-Besides the long-distance and local services, Bilbao-Abando is also connected to the Abando metro station, which is served by lines 1 and 2 of the Bilbao metro.
+Besides the long-distance and local services, Bilbao-Abando is also connected to the Abando metro station, which is served by Lines 1 and 2 of the Bilbao Metro.
 It is an underground station located outside of the Bilbao-Abando railway station, but nevertheless connected to it directly.
 It opened on 11 November 1995.
-It follows the typical cavern-shaped layout of most underground Metro Bilbao stations designed by Norman Foster, with the main hall located directly above the rail tracks.
+It follows the typical cavern-shaped layout of most underground Bilbao Metro stations designed by Norman Foster, with the main hall located directly above the rail tracks.